Kendall College Accreditation

 Walden University, in collaboration with Kendall College, has become an approved sub-contractor for providing professional development courses which meet the professional development requirements for Illinois licensure.
 Beginning July, 2015 Illinois teachers can apply Walden University coursework and credits for programs or courses as it relates to their individualized professional development plan.
 An official Walden transcript meets the Illinois State Board of Education (ISBE) requirement for documentation of ISBE professional development clock hours.
 Learn more about our program here.

-Contact the Provost to review copies of Kendall College accreditation or approvals.
+Contact the Vice President of Academic Affairs to review copies of Kendall College accreditation or approvals.